wikimedia/restbase-mod-table-cassandra/Readme.md

-This is the default table storage backend for [RESTBase](https://github.com/gwicke/restbase), and automatically installed as an npm module dependency (`restbase-cassandra`).
+This is the default table storage backend for [RESTBase](https://github.com/gwicke/restbase), and automatically installed as an npm module dependency (`restbase-mod-table-cassandra`).
 See the install instructions there.

 ## Issue tracking